-You are an Eligible Employee and therefore eligible for coverage under this Plan if you are a U.S. resident, you are employed by a participating employer, you work under a collective bargaining agreement with either SMART-TD or the BLET, and you satisfy one of the following four conditions:
+You are an Eligible Employee and therefore eligible for coverage under this Plan if you are a U.S. resident, you are employed by a participating employer who has reached an agreement to provide the Plan benefits and related matters described in this booklet, you work under a collective bargaining agreement with either SMART-TD or the Brotherhood of Locomotive Engineers and Trainmen ("BLET"), a Division of the Rail Conference of the International Brotherhood of Teamsters, and you satisfy one of the following four conditions:

-the Plan has been advised before the last Friday in August of the prior calendar year that your earnings from engine service is in excess of 50% of your total train and engine service earnings during the 12-month period ending June 30 of the prior calendar year.
-(Note, however, that if you are already enrolled in the SMART-TD Plan, then and only then can you elect to remain in that plan even if you become eligible for coverage under this Plan as a result of the predominance of your earnings, subject to renewal of applicable agreements concerning this issue);
+• the Plan has been advised before the last Friday in August of the prior calendar year that your earnings from train service is in excess of 50% of your total train and engine service earnings during the 12-month period ending June 30 of the prior calendar year.
+(Note, however, that if you are already enrolled in the National Plan, then and only then can you elect to remain in that plan even if you become eligible for coverage under this Plan as a result of the predominance of your earnings, subject to renewal of applicable agreements concerning this issue);

-you are listed in the Plan's records as working under a BLET collective bargaining agreement as of the last Friday in August of the prior calendar year, but the Plan has not been timely advised of your eligible status based on the predominance of your earnings as described above;
+you are listed in the Plan's records as working under a SMART-TD collective bargaining agreement as of the last Friday in August of the prior calendar year, but the Plan has not been timely advised of your eligible status based on the predominance of your earnings as described above;

-you were hired after the last Friday in August of the prior calendar year under a BLET agreement, provided you did not last work under a collective bargaining agreement with SMART-TD;
+you were hired after the last Friday in August of the prior calendar year under a SMART-TD agreement, provided you did not last work under a collective bargaining agreement with BLET;

-you moved after the last Friday in August of the prior calendar year to a position covered by a BLET agreement, provided that as of the date of the move you did not last work under a SMART-TD agreement.
+you moved after the last Friday in August of the prior calendar year to a position covered by a SMART-TD agreement, provided that as of the date of the move you did not last work under a BLET agreement.

-All other employees who sometimes work in train service and sometimes work in engine service are not eligible for coverage during a given calendar year even if they work under a BLET agreement from time to time during that year.
-These employees may continue to be eligible for coverage under the SMART-TD Plan.
+All other employees who sometimes work in train service and sometimes work in engine service are not eligible for coverage during a given calendar year even if they work under a SMART-TD agreement from time to time during that year.
+These employees may continue to be eligible for coverage under the National Plan.

-Eligible Employees of hospital association railroads, who must look to their hospital association for their health care benefits, have limited Employee Health Care Benefits under the Plan (see pages 46, 49 through 50, and 57 through 58 for details).
+Eligible Employees of hospital association railroads, who must look to their hospital association for their health care benefits, have limited Employee Health Care Benefits under the Plan (see pages 45, 48 through 49, and 56 through 57 for details).